jaamanu/jaamanu/README.md

 🌱 I’m currently learning ES6, React, Node.js and Ruby

 👯 I’m looking to collaborate on Projects and other cool creations.

-⚡ Fun fact I'm quite tall so be aware if we ever meet.

 ___________________________________________________________________________________________________________________________________________________________
 ## TECHNOLOGIES